smpallen99/ex_admin/README.md

 [license-img]: http://img.shields.io/badge/license-MIT-brightgreen.svg
 [license]: http://opensource.org/licenses/MIT

-Note: This version requires [Ecto 2.0](https://github.com/elixir-lang/ecto).
-Use [Branch v0.7.2](https://github.com/smpallen99/ex_admin/tree/v0.7.2) for [Hex version 0.7.1](https://hex.pm/packages/ex_admin/0.7.1) if you are still running Ecto 1.1.
+Note: This version has been updated to support both Ecto 1.1 and Ecto 2.0.
+See [Installation](#installation) for more information.

 ExAdmin is an auto administration package for [Elixir](http://elixir-lang.org/) and the [Phoenix Framework](http://www.phoenixframework.org/), a port/inspiration of [ActiveAdmin](http://activeadmin.info/) for Elixir.